 Remember, I am not a doctor; this is just my own personal journey and research.
 Any statements or claims about the possible health benefits from food or supplements have not been evaluated by the Food & Drug Administration (FDA) and are not intended to diagnose, treat, prevent, or cure any disease.

 Die-off may cause similar symptoms.
 Die-off, or the Jarisch-Herxheimer-like reaction, is when the body is overloaded with the toxic byproducts of dying microorganisms.
 It is highly studied in syphilis patients, but can happen with Candida as well (6).
 Although I never had any medical testing done for intestinal Candida overgrowth, I’ve had numerous rounds of antibiotics in my life, with no post treatment with probiotics or fermented foods.
 It’s likely that my gut microbiome was greatly unbalanced.

 All this being said, detox/die-off symptoms are not fun and I wanted to support my body and liver the best I could.
 I created this caffeine-free, nutrition packed, liver supporting beverage with dandelion root and milk thistle extract.

-Are you a mom needing tips on nutrition and help resetting you gut?
+Are you a mom needing guidance on nutrition and help resetting your gut?
 Join the Moms Wellness Connection community for support, advice, and programs set up specifically for you from a board certified holistic nutritionist.

 Enter the detox mocha: